assembly-4-ai/ai2asm-bare-eco-a4a/README.md

 -= ASSEMBLY 4 AI PROJECT ARORA =-

-Project initiated for running neural networks in a pure built from scratch assembly environment.
+Project for running neural networks in a pure built from scratch assembly environment.

 Rulez:

-- no existings sys calls
+- no existing sys calls
-- no interupts
+- no interrupts
 - no foreign code
 - tweaked opcode usage